Nipunpramod/Pamixer-deamon/README.md

 ![](assets/3.jpg)

-- Then you need to edit **src/pamixer-deamon.c** file and replace key code before you got values.
+- After that, you need to edit **src/pamixer-deamon.c** file with the values obtained earlier.

    		 nano src/pamixer-demon.c